alexbeletsky/benchmark-js/README.md

 #Benchmark.js

-Very simple, javascript Date() dependable, console based benchmarking.
+Very simple, javascript Date() dependent, `console.log` based benchmarking.

 Easy to use both for sync and async benchmarking.